kinecosystem/move-kin-android/README.md

               android:exported="true"/>
 </application>
 ```
-Very important to define the activity to be exported

-The *AccountInfoActivity* class must extends the abstract activity *AccountInfoActivityBase*
-and implement the abstract method:
+4. The *AccountInfoActivity* class must extend the abstract activity *AccountInfoActivityBase* and implement the abstract method:
     - *getPublicAddress*

 ```java